Guysnacho/besteemed/README.md

 ### Next Steps

-[ ] - Change index into huge hero with links
+[ x ] - Change index into huge hero with links
-[ ] - Optimize layout, something is getting in the way of responsive sizing and I don't wanna blame it on myself.
+[ x ] - Optimize layout, something is getting in the way of responsive sizing and I don't wanna blame it on myself.
 Remove in the meantime
-[ ] - Add initiatives (CPR, Esteemed Woman Abroad, Israel Excursions)
+[ x ] - Add initiatives (CPR, Esteemed Woman Abroad, Israel Excursions) [ ] - Add admin side
+[ ] - Add forms instead of email redirects
+[ ] - Add billing

 ## Getting Started